undg/undg.dev/posts/archlinux-installation.md

 layout: layouts/post.njk
 ---

-Installation of archlinux is rather simple and straightforward task.
+Installation of Arch Linux is a rather simple and straightforward task.
 You have control over every important aspect, and you are less likely to face some "magical" problems.

-Post install process is more challenging, due to do it once nature.
-Last time I've reinstalled Arch from scratch was about 5-6y ago.
-I don't remember what I've changed in the system from that time.
-Bellow is my log of what I've done this time.
-I'll (at least try) update it with all steps necessary to bring back all features I previously got.
+The post-install process is more challenging, due to its "do it once" nature.
+The last time I reinstalled Arch from scratch was about 5-6 years ago.
+I don't remember what changes I've made to the system since then.
+Below is my log of what I've done this time.
+I'll (at least try to) update it with all the steps necessary to bring back all the features I previously had.
 This is my personal setup that works with my [dotfiles](https://github.com/undg/.dot).

 ## Easy part, no brainer

-* Download latest iso from https://archlinux.org/
+-   Download latest iso from https://archlinux.org/
-* Burn iso on pen with https://etcher.balena.io/
+-   Burn iso on pen with https://etcher.balena.io/
-* boot from pendrive
+-   boot from pendrive
-* Prepare one clean partition with `fdisk` or any other utility of your choice.
+-   Prepare one clean partition with `fdisk` or any other utility of your choice.
 I'm choosing whole 250gb drive.
 It's overkill, but large padding of free space, have drive health benefits.
-* https://wiki.archlinux.org/title/archinstall or do it manually following https://wiki.archlinux.org/title/installation_guide .
+-   https://wiki.archlinux.org/title/archinstall or do it manually following https://wiki.archlinux.org/title/installation_guide .
 With archinstall, you can save all steps, and use them later with `archinstall --config` flag.
-* For audio pipewire looks like solid solution.
+-   For audio pipewire looks like solid solution.
 Don't forget about pipewire-pulse adapter in post install.
-* If you have `home` on separate partition, ignore it for now.
+-   If you have `home` on separate partition, ignore it for now.
 It can be mounted in post install.
-* Finish installation.
+-   Finish installation.

 ## Post installation

-* `chroot` to new system while still in live iso.
+-   `chroot` to new system while still in live iso.
-* Install few packages.
+-   Install few packages.
 Some of the can be in aur.
 I like `yay` as as `pacman` wrapper with aur support.
-* Install `yay` (bin version compiled on gh-actions, you can compile it yourself if)
+-   Install `yay` (bin version compiled on gh-actions, you can compile it yourself if)

 ```bash
 pacman -S --needed git base-devel